Product-Mix Auctions

 • maximising efficiency (the aggregate of the auctioneer's and bidders' profits), or maximising the auctioneer's profits

-• uniform pricing, or discriminatory (pay-as-bid) pricing
+• uniform or discriminatory (pay-as-bid) pricing

 • a good,